Before You Start

 - Are you little too worried about the initial investments?

 Thinking Beyond the Shared Hosting MarketBasically, everyone tries to target the shared hosting market, and takes a reseller hosting account with the likes of big players such as GoDaddy, JustHost, FatCow, HostGator, LunarPages to find few clients to kick-off a web hosting business.

 But, the sad part of the story is that neither they bother to check the competition in the market, nor do they think about the other potential segments such as business web hosting, or dedicated server hosting.

 Sure thing, you may not be in a position to spend a lot of money, and set up your own infrastructure right away, but this doesn't mean you need to target a different market altogether.

 Getting StartedIf you can take a Virtual Private Server (VPS), or a dedicated hosting account, you can easily start corporate hosting services just by getting a professional website designed for your company, and doing fair bit of promotions early on.

-Basically, you're more likely going to find clients that need websites for their businesses, and they're ready to pay for website design, hosting, promotion, and maintenance; this model will always give you recurring business, and in turn greater profits in the longer run.
+Basically, you're more likely going to find clients that need websites for their businesses, and are ready to pay for website design, hosting, promotion, and maintenance; this model will always give you recurring business, and in turn fetch greater profits in the longer run.